 Scouting is mercifully free of the “win at all costs” mentality as well.
 The pressure to outdo the other guys just isn’t there.
 Each Scout competes only with himself.
 Sure, there may be friendly competitions – who doesn’t like a good game of Capture the Flag? – but the outcome doesn’t determine the success of the team’s performance.
 And in contrast to Kluwe’s illustration of convergence on a single point, we have twelve.

-Which “proving ground for manhood” would you rather your son experience?This post A proving ground for manhood first appeared on Bobwhite Blather.
+Which “proving ground for manhood” would you rather your son experience?This post first appeared on Bobwhite Blather.